Micolia/pizzeria-website-react/README.md

 - The user can see the items added to the cart.
 - Each item in the cart displays the product details (image, name, price), along with buttons to increase or decrease the quantity of the item.
 - The total section at the bottom of the cart dynamically calculates and displays the total price based on the prices and quantities of the items in the cart.
+- If users are logged out they cannot see the button to pay.

 4) **Forms - Login & Register Page**:
 - Contains two forms, one for creating an account and one for logging in.